FracktalWorks/Fracktory-5/README.md

      ```

 ## Installation

+remove older packages with `conan remove "*" -f`. delece .conan folders in Uers and C:/ or D:/

 1. In case you are using custom Cura Engine:
    - Install Cura Engine with the following steps:
       ```